ErKastan/ErKastan/README.md

 # Hi, welcome to my profile!
  I'm a student who wants to learn some coding.
-I usually code in JavaScript, but I sometimes do another languages
+I code in JavaScript or C++
  ## Current projects
  Versailles Engine (VE)
  ## Future projects